 - If applying for a Maryland driving license, it may be helpful to bring your driver's license from home to shorten the application process.
-The MVA will need to be able to verify your license from your home country online. - If you cannot verify your document online, you will need to provide a Letter of Certification from the licensing agency, which indicates driver license information to include any suspensions or revocations.
-This letter will need to be certified by your country's embassy office in the United States.
-All documents must be the original, including official letterhead, agency signatures, and seals. - You will need to obtain a Social Security Number (SSN) or a decision letter from Social Security Administration (SSA) stating your ineligibility for an SSN. - You must complete a "3-hour Drug & Alcohol Education Program" through the DMV before applying for a Maryland Driver's License. - You will be required to pass a vision test, knowledge test and driving test. - Further details can be found here.
+The Motor Vehicle Administration (MVA) will need to be able to verify your license from your home country online.
+If your driver's license from your home country is in another language, please bring an official translation. - If you cannot verify your document online, you will need to provide a Letter of Certification from the licensing agency, which indicates driver's license information including any suspensions or revocations.
+This letter will need to be certified by your country's embassy officials in the United States.
+All documents must be the original, including official letterhead, agency signatures, and seals. - You will need to obtain a Social Security Number (SSN) or a decision letter from the Social Security Administration (SSA) stating your ineligibility for an SSN. - You must complete a "3-hour Drug & Alcohol Education Program" through the DMV before applying for a Maryland Driver's License.
+Due to COVID-19 Pandemic, the exam could be done virtually.
+Take into account that it takes between three or four days to receive the certificate and you need to schedule an appointment.
+You need this certificate before your MVA appointment.
+Please review the list of providers in this link, click here. - You will be required to pass a vision test, knowledge test, and driving test and pay MVA fees. - Further details can be found here on the MVA's website.